 A fall in this environment could generate a chain of unfortunate events.
 From bringing down entire structures to dropping objects that could strike co-workers in a lower area, such as areas that are part of large excavations, where the ground is being flattened so that a building or some other type of construction can be erected.
 In these environments, work is performed meters above ground level, which makes any tool that falls from a great height a mortal danger.

-But why is it that wet surfaces are left behind, or adequate safety measures are not taken in construction projects?
-It is good to point out that omissions to the rules in this sector are usually the exception to the rule, as there are heavy fines and penalties for contractors who are not in compliance with the legal framework that governs the New York area and affects the city of Brooklyn.
+But why are wet surfaces left behind, or are adequate safety measures not taken in construction projects?
+It is good to point out that omissions to the rules in this sector are usually the exception, as there are heavy fines and penalties for contractors who do not comply with the legal framework that governs the New York area and affects the borough of Brooklyn

 However, prevention measures to avoid slip and fall injuries on construction sites are not always perfect or fail to be followed to the letter, as negligence or injurious behavior on the part of work team members may arise, resulting in unfortunate events that often include injuries of all kinds, as well as criminal liability for those responsible.